baaaaadr/Smart-Moves/README.md

   Python script that generates propositional logic truth tables from expressions

 - `UNICORN DIMACS`<br>
-  A .cnf DIMACS file about unicorns because why not
+  A .cnf DIMACS file with a unicorn related riddle because why not.
+Take a look if you want to try to solve it😁 PS: it's in french